 Nurse associate training

 Nurse associate training enables people from all walks of life to train towards becoming a Registered General Nurse.
-This pathway bridges the gap between Healthcare Assistants/Support Workers and registered nurses.
+This pathway bridges the gap between Healthcare Assistants/Support Workers and registered Nurses.

-Normally a two-year training programme (although, once again, this can be reduced through APEL), nurse associate training involves one day of study a week, and the remainder spent learning on-the-job in a wide range of health or social care environments, such as an acute hospital, residential home or hospice.
+Normally a two-year training programme (although, once again, this can be reduced through APEL), Nurse associate training involves one day of study a week, and the remainder spent learning on-the-job in a wide range of health or social care environments, such as an acute hospital, residential home or hospice.

-To undertake nurse associate training, you'll need GCSEs grade 9 to 4 (A-C) in English and maths (or key skills level 2 in both).
+To undertake Nurse associate training, you'll need GCSEs grade 9 to 4 (A-C) in English and maths (or key skills level 2 in both).
 You also have the opportunity to top up your training to level 5 foundation degree level, which enables you to eventually become a Registered General Nurse.

 Who is Spencer Clarke Group?